 We visited Grand Canyon West and the Skywalk on Sunday December 23, 2018.
 With it being a weekend day during a busy holiday week, we expected larger than normal crowds.

-To save time, we purchased our tickets in advance.
-For our family of four, basic admission tickets plus the added fee for the Skywalk (called Legacy Skywalk tickets) cost a whopping $286.28!!!
-That’s $66.90 per person plus $18.68 in taxes.
+For a family of four, basic admission tickets plus the added fee for the Skywalk (called Grand Package) cost a whopping $277.80 in 2023!
+That’s $64 per person plus $21.80 in taxes.

 This better be an amazing experience for this price!

 We drove out from Las Vegas, stopping along the way for a quick visit to Hoover Dam.